FAQ

 Your community already holds deep knowledge of your place—the patterns, the changes, the signs, the lived experience, the generational wisdom.
 Our Regional Climate Data Hub puts localised climate and environmental data in your hands to weave with what your community already knows.
 It comes in an accessible downloadable format that works even on slow internet connections, and training is included so you stay in control of the data, using it on your own terms.

 No, it is free!
 The cost is currently being underwritten through a generous grant from the National Geographic Society as well as contributions from the Heritage Adapts!
 Leadership Partners.
+The sole exception is that after 1 July 2026 there will be a fee to be listed in the Service Provider Directory.

 The Commons are the communal spaces in the Community of Action where anyone can engage and find support.
 It includes discussion boards, virtual events, a resource library, and service provider directory.